mkopciuszynski/ElettraSPEM/README.md

 # ElettraSPEM
 Elettra Spectromicroscopy Igor Pro routines

+## Description
+This routines could be used to load and process data measured at Spectromicsorcopy beamline at Elettra Trieste.

 ## Requiements
 Igor Pro from WaveMetrics.
 Version 8.0 or newer (tested on 64-bit version of Igor Pro 8.04 and 9.01).